 3. Always Keep Your Pool Clean

-Lastly, the best way you can avoid foam is by keeping your pool as clean as possible.
+Lastly, the best way you can avoid pool foam is by keeping your pool as clean as possible.
 I always recommend keeping an automatic pool cleaner inside the pool.
-You can check my Dolphin Premier Cleaner Review.

 Testing your pool water regularly, keeping it balanced and shocking it at least once in a month – much often during bulk use.